Officers

 Yvan Guay – Jefferson, NH

-Yvan works for the NH Department of Transportation, specializing in highway bridge construction and repair, and is assigned to the northern regions of the state.
+Yvan retired from the NH Department of Transportation, after specializing in highway bridge construction and repair, assigned to the northern regions of the state.
+After his retirement in 2024, Yvan completed a thru hike of the Cohos Trail SOBO.
 He maintains the Percy Loop Camp on the Cohos Trail and the Percy Loop Trail.
 Over the last decade, he has helped the association build the Baldhead Lean-to atop remote Baldhead Mountain, built the Panorama Lean-to in Dixville, and helped in the early restoration process of Kamp Kirk in the Nash Stream Forest.

 John Higgins – Raymond, NH